 - Pat the dough into the desired shape and then cut 8 equal-size scones.
 If there are scraps, push them together gently, pat into shape, and cut into the desired shape.

-- Put the scones onto a lightly oiled baking sheet and either bake or cover with plastic wrap and frig until ready to bake, as much as a day later.
+- Put the scones on a lightly oiled baking sheet and either bake or cover with plastic wrap and frig until ready to bake, as much as a day later.

 - Just before baking, brush the tops (but not the sides) of the scones with buttermilk, cream, or beaten egg.
 Sprinkle with Demerara sugar or other garnish of choice.